rbarner14/protag/README.md

 # ProTag
-ProTag leverages Genius' API to provide users data visualizations of their favorite songs.
+ProTag leverages Genius' API to provide users data visualizations of their favorite song, performer, album, or producer.

-A user can search their favorite song, performer, album, or producer to return a data visualization for it.

 ## Table of Contents
 * [Overview](#overview)</br>